System73/polynet-ios-sample-app/README.md

 carthage update --platform ios --use-xcframeworks
 ```

-Go to the Frameworks folder inside the Xcode project (.xcodeproj) and remove the PolyNetSDK, Starscream, and SwiftProtobuf frameworks that are marked in red and are not being found by Xcode.
-After removing them, right-click inside the frameworks folder and select "Add files to 'project name'".
-Then choose the XCFrameworks (PolyNetSDK, Starscream and SwiftProtobuf) from the Carthage/Build folder.
+Go to the Frameworks folder inside the Xcode project (.xcodeproj) and remove the PolyNetSDK, Starscream, and SwiftProtobuf frameworks that are marked in red and which not being found by Xcode.
+After removing them, right-click inside the frameworks folder and select Add files to PolyNetSampleSwift.
+Make sure copy items if needed, create groups and add to targets PolyNetSampleSwift is selected.
+Then choose the XCFrameworks (PolyNetSDK, Starscream and SwiftProtobuf) from the PolyNetSampleSwift/Carthage/Build folder.

 Once added, run the project from Xcode.

 ### Using CocoaPods